springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step1.md

 ## Build app image
 In order to deploy the app to Kubernetes, it needs to be packaged as a container image.

 There are various ways to turn an app into an image, ranging from Dockerfile scripts to higher level abstractions.
 In this step, you will use a Dockerfile script included in the app repo.
 The `docker build` command will find the file called `Dockerfile` automatically.
-The build will pull a base image called 'golang' from Docker Hub, us it to build the app into a binary, and then use 'scratch' as a base to produce a small final image with only the binary in it.
+The build will pull a base image called 'golang' from Docker Hub, build the app into a binary, and then copy the binary into a minimal _scratch_-based final image.

 ```
 docker build . -t go-sample-app